BudhirajaChinmay/SIH2019-Transport_Problem/Server/ReadMe.md

 View:

-This folder contains all the ejs files for our website.It contains-6
+This folder contains all the ejs files for our website.It contains-

 1)basic.ejs-our webpage main page